-Tea: Tea contributed to around 47% of the total sales of HML in FY24 as against 46% in FY22.
-HML has around 6,084 hectares of area under tea plantations, producing crush, tear, and curl (CTC) and orthodox tea varieties.
+Tea: Tea contributed to ~47% of the total sales of HML in FY24 against 46% in FY23.
+HML has ~6,084 hectares of area under tea plantations, producing crush, tear, and curl (CTC) and orthodox tea varieties.
 HML also produces green tea and white tea in small quantities.
 Production consists of tea from its own operations and tea from bought-out operations (tea leaf is sourced from farmers or co-operative societies and processed at HML's factories).
-Tea production has witnessed improvement in FY24, when compared to FY23.
+Tea production improved in FY24, when compared to FY23.
 But average tea price declined by ₹10/Kg in FY24 for the company.
-Increased cost of production, which is mainly owing to increase in wage rate and high processing cost, further translated into a loss in the tea segment.
-In addition to this, the company also reported decline in orthodox tea export last year.
-Though tea cropping is expected at satisfactory levels in FY25, high production cost is expected to put pressure on profitability of the tea segment.
+Though tea cropping is anticipated to be lower in FY25 compared to FY24.
+The segment will be supported by tea prices, however high production cost is expected to put pressure on profitability of the tea segment.